Kevin Schubert: Playing career

-After strong competition from other clubs, his friendship formed with Manly-Warringah front rower Roy Bull while the pair were playing for Australia against New Zealand in 1949 saw the Sea Eagles secure the 22-year-old Test hooker's services from the 1950 season.
+After strong competition from other clubs, his friendship formed with Manly-Warringah front rower Roy Bull while the pair were playing for Australia against New Zealand on the 1949 Kangaroo tour of New Zealand saw the Sea Eagles secure the 22-year-old Test hooker's services from the 1950 NSWRFL season.
+During the 1950 Great Britain Lions tour Schubert was selected to play for New South Wales and Australia.
 He was selected to represent Sydney against France during their 1951 tour of Australasia in a match that ended in a 19-all draw.
 He captained Manly-Warringah in their maiden grand final appearance at the end of the 1951 NSWRFL season under coach Wally O'Connell.
+He was selected to go on the 1952–53 Kangaroo tour of Great Britain and France, playing in two test matches.
 He retired in 1954 but made a comeback for one more season in 1956.

 Death

 In early January 2007 Schubert was hospitalized after a fall which broke his hip.
 On 22 January 2007 Schubert died at Mona Vale Hospital from pneumonia which he contracted whilst in for his hip.

 Accolades

 Schubert was named in the Illawarra Team of the Century.
 Later that year he was selected by a panel of experts at hooker in an Australian 'Team of the 50s'.